Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

 {\bf The need for interactions.} Exploratory analysis on US Census Planning Database Tract dataset suggests that interaction effects across features can lead to improved predictions of the survey self-response rate.
 For example, there is interaction between the percentages of ``People who do not speak English well'' and ``Renters'' in the area.
-In areas with a relatively high concentration of poor English speakers (e.g, $\geq 5.4\%$), the self-response rate decreases on an average by~$0.33\%$ for a unit increase in the percentage of renters.
-On the other hand, when the concentration of poor English speakers is relatively low (e.g, $\leq 1.6\%$), the self-response rate decreases at the rate of~$0.21\%$.
-Similarly, there is a strong interaction effect between covariates ``Single-unit households'' and ``Household moved in 2010 or later'' in terms of predicting the low self-response rate.
-The potential importance of incorporating interaction effects when predicting the self-response rate has been highlighted in an earlier paper from the Census Bureau~\citep{Erdman2016}, although the paper does not pursue statistical modeling involving interactions.
+In areas with a relatively high concentration of poor English speakers (e.g., $\geq 5.4\%$), the self-response rate decreases on an average by~$0.33\%$ for a unit increase in the percentage of renters.
+On the other hand, when the concentration of poor English speakers is relatively low (e.g., $\leq 1.6\%$), the self-response rate decreases at the rate of~$0.21\%$.
+Similarly, there is a strong interaction effect between covariates ``Single-unit households'' and ``Household moved in 2010 or later'' in predicting the low self-response rate.
+Indeed,~\citet{Erdman2016} note the importance of incorporating interaction effects when predicting the self-response rate, although the paper does not pursue statistical modeling involving interactions.

-An additive model with nonlinear main effects and pairwise interactions extends the traditional AM framework with main effects alone~\citep{Hastie2001, Radchenko2010}, and is given by model~\eqref{eq:GAMs with interactions}, where the unknown components $\{f_j\}_{j}$ and $\{f_{j,k}\}_{j,k}$ need to be estimated from the data.
+An additive model with nonlinear main effects and pairwise interactions extends the traditional AM framework with main effects alone~\citep{Hastie2001, Radchenko2010}, and is given by model~\eqref{eq:GAMs with interactions}, where the unknown components $\{f_j\}$ and $\{f_{j,k}\}$ need to be estimated from the data.
 This leads to two key challenges.
 The presence of $O(p^2)$-many unknown nonparametric functions results in statistical challenges even for a moderate value of~$p$.
 Additional regularization (for example, in the form of sparsity in the components) may be necessary to obtain a reliable statistical model with good generalization properties (cf Section~\ref{sec: Parsimonious interactions}).
 Furthermore, as we mention in Section~\ref{sec:intro}, estimating model~\eqref{eq:GAMs with interactions} leads to severe computational challenges for large problems (for example, those with~$n \approx 10^5$ and~$p^2 \approx 10^5$, similar to the instances we consider in our applications) -- we discuss how we address these challenges in Section~\ref{sec: Efficient Computations at scale}.